IELTS Writing Practice Test 3 - Enhance Your Skills with Real Exam Simulation

 - Carefully read the data/graph question and essay question to grasp key information.

-- For the data interpretation question, pay attention to the time frame and main variables in the graph which in this case is the changes in the number of Asian elephants between 1994 and 2007 in various countries.
+- For the data interpretation question, pay attention to the time frame and main variables in the graph, which in this case are the changes in the number of Asian elephants between 1994 and 2007 in various countries.

 - For the essay question, identify the main themes related to technology and the environment and understand all the possible viewpoints.